Compact kitchens: Who says they’re a disadvantage?

 10. Add your own decorative touch

 The fun continues as we add the cherry on the cake to our mini kitchen.
-Our favorite decorative details include spectacular taps in copper or black, houseplants and paintings that blend with the living area and, of course, a great worktop.
+Our favourite decorative details include spectacular taps in copper or black, houseplants and paintings that blend with the living area and, of course, a great worktop.

 We hope that we’ve given you some inspiration to turn your small kitchen into a modern and practical space without forgetting the stylish touches that make it all your own.
 This pre-holiday period is the perfect time to put that refurbishment project you’ve been dreaming of into action.
 When you come home, you’ll be able to enjoy that wonderful new kitchen feeling and be the party host or hostess with the most.
 Because let’s face it, the best parties always end up in the kitchen, and with one like this, you can’t go wrong.